What should I consider when planning to enroll my child in an after-school program?

 Who can enroll in after-school programming?

 All PS 130 students are eligible to enroll in after-school programming, and families should pay attention to several identifiers when planning for after-school: grade-based eligibility, fees, site location, interests and pick up times.
-Many of our after-school programs offer seats for Pre-K through 5th grade students and others are grade-level specific.
+After-school programs are self supervised with their own individual application process.
+Some programs are open to all grades and others are grade-level specific.
 Please be sure to select programs that are appropriate for the grade your child is entering in the fall, at the appropriate school location (Lower School or Upper School).
 Each program has a capacity limit and will close enrollment when the limit is reached and begin a waitlist.
-Each program has its own application process so you will need to register for each program you plan to use, individually.
+You will need to register for each program you plan to use individually.
+There is no single application that covers all programs.

 How do I enroll my child in after-school programming?

-The registration window for after-school programming mostly runs on a rolling basis, except for our two large scale, on site programs, which have a specific registration window in August.
-For those families interested in enrolling in University Settlement or Trailblazers, each of which offer 5 day-a-week programming, you will register in August for the school year.
-Aside from University Settlement and Trailblazers, all other programs opened their enrollment over the summer and will continue to offer enrollment until each class reaches capacity.
+The registration window for after-school programming is determined by each program.
+Many register on a rolling basis, until their capacity is met .
+For those families interested in enrolling in University Settlement 5 day-a-week programming, DYCD releases registration dates in August for the school year.
+Kids Orbit and ICN begin early bird registration in May/ June for continuing students and incoming siblings.
+It will continue until the first week in September or until each class reaches capacity.
 If you decide to join a program mid-year or mid-session, you can contact the program administrator to find out about available spots.

 What time does after-school take place?
 What if I need a program that ends later or earlier?

-After-school programs typically run from dismissal to 5:00pm and many programs run until 5:30pm with a grace period of 5:45pm.
+Onsite after-school programs typically run from dismissal until 5:30pm with a grace period of 5:45pm.
 After-school programs begin once school dismissal is over.
-Dismissal is from 2:50-3:00pm (Pre-K at 2:50pm and K-5th grade at 2:55pm).
+Dismissal is from 2:50-3:00pm (Pre-K at 2:50pm and K-5th grade at 2:55-3:00pm).
 Programs may allow you to pick up your child before the stated end time; speak with your program administrator about this possibility.
-Many of the programs have extended day options that run until 5:45pm; after 5:45pm the PS 130 custodial staff begin the process of preparing the building for the next school day.
-Additional information about early pick up and extended options can be found on the registration page of the website for each program.
+Many of the programs have extended day options that run until 5:45 pm.
+All program dismissals must be over by 6pm for PS 130 custodial staff to begin the process of preparing the building for the next school day.
+Consult your after-school program website or program administrator for details.

 How are after-school programs selected and vetted?

-The PS 130 PTA has an after-school committee that works with the school administration, families and local programs to organize after-school programming.
+The PS 130 PTA has an after-school committee that works with the school administration, families and local programs to assist with finding after care and enrichment.
 The committee sends out requests for proposals to as many local vendors as possible and contracts with those that have appropriate licensing, permits, and programmatic offerings based on the interests and needs of our families.
-For example, the programs offered in the 2022-2023 school year are based, in part, on a survey sent out to families in May of 2022 to prepare for the Fall and match the needs of families with available programs.

 What is the refund or cancellation policy for after-school programming?

 Each program has its own refund and cancellation policy.
-See each program’s policy by going to their website, contacting the program administrator or reviewing your receipt for payment.
-If you anticipate changes to your after-school needs/schedule, we encourage families to review the refund, cancellation and change of day policies for the programs you plan to attend before registering.
+If you anticipate changes to your after-school needs/schedule, we encourage families to review the refund, cancellation and change policies for the programs you plan to attend before registering.